To report a problem regarding streets, roadworks or issues on the transport network or to provide feedback you can:

 Often speed restrictions remain in place for reasons that aren’t immediately obvious, for example, even when work is not happening the speed restriction signs will remain in place for safety reasons, or to protect the new surface while it beds in after the resealing is complete.

-For your safety, the safety of the road crews and to prevent potential damage to your car, we ask you to slow down when you drive through a site where crews are working.
+These are also in place for your safety, the safety of the road crews and to prevent potential damage to your vehicle.
+Road users are asked to slow down when you drive through a site where crews are working.

 Why is the road still closed to traffic yet no one working on the resealing?

-If the road looks brown or dusty or muddy then it’s likely that we are waiting for the new seal to set before we let cars, trucks and bikes drive over it and churn up the newly laid road surface.
+If the road looks brown or dusty or muddy then it’s likely that contractors are waiting for the new seal to set before they let cars, trucks and bikes drive over it.